The steps of getting Invisalign® –

-3) The Invisalign® prescription form.
+Step #3 – The Invisalign® prescription form.

-Your records will then be sent to Align Technology, Inc.
+Your records are sent to Align Technology.

-A technician will create your treatment simulation.
+A technician will create your ClinCheck® treatment simulation.

-5) Your dentist will evaluate and OK your treatment animation.
+Step #5 – Your dentist will evaluate and OK your treatment animation.

 This software gives your dentist the ability to evaluate your animation from any angle.
-Your dentist can request changes to the proposed treatment plan, if they feel they are needed.
+After viewing it, your dentist can request changes to the proposed treatment plan if they feel they are needed.

-Ask if you can see your treatment animation.
+Ask if you can see your animation.

 Your dentist may want to show your simulation to you, so they can get your input.

-6) Invisalign® will make your aligners.
+Step #6 – Invisalign® will make your sets of aligners.

-Each cast will represent a specific stage that your teeth will need to take at a specific point during your treatment.
+- Each cast represents a specific stage that your teeth will take at a specific point during your treatment.